the greenest option

 Here's one I recall from the Sunday Mercury, a midlands regional newspaper of the time.

-Most of those advocating the dodgy glazing techiques that brought double-glazing of wood windows into disrepute twenty-five years ago are too young to remember the problems, but those who prosecute cases through the courts remember them well, and are licking their lips at the prospect of more easy business.
+Most of those advocating the dodgy glazing techniques that brought double-glazing of wood windows into disrepute twenty-five years ago are too young to remember the problems, but those who prosecute cases through the courts remember them well, and are licking their lips at the prospect of more easy business.
 Don't believe me?
 Follow this link to a specialist glazing website for an independent surveyor's view: